 Michael is an international orchestral conductor who specialises in unexpected, thought-provoking and collaborative performance.
 Michael has worked as an assistant conductor with Welsh National Youth Opera, the Welsh National Opera Orchestra, and has had assistantship experience with the Orchestre National de Lyon, BBC National Orchestra of Wales and Orchestre de l’Opera de Lyon.

 Michael is proud to have been invited to the position of principal conductor for the Bristol Metropolitan Orchestra from September 2018.
 He is looking forward to engaging with the Bristol community of amateur musicians, and has a vision to perform the work of women composers in every concert he conducts.
 In the Bristol area, Michael also works as Principal Conductor for Insight Ensemble, a collective of musicians who create collaborative and immersive classical music performances.

-Michael is Principal Conductor of Orchestra Vitae, having co-founded the orchestra in 2012 with Fiona Gibbs.
-The orchestra has succeeded in creating large-scale orchestral concerts for over 5 years, and has performed in the Royal Festival Hall, the Royal Albert hall, and regularly at its home in St John’s Smith Square.
+As principal conductor and co-founder of the London-based Orchestra Vitae, Michael has helped the orchestra succeed in performing large-scale orchestral concerts for over 6 years.
+Under his leadership, Orchestra Vitae has performed in the Royal Festival Hall, the Royal Albert hall, and regularly at its home in St John’s Smith Square.